Architecture Overview

 Write Path

-→ Register segment in metadata
+→ Register part metadata

 → [In cluster mode: upload to S3]